History of Beltola: Koch rulers of Beltola

 Raja Lokpal Narayan Dev succeeded Raja Lambodar Narayan Dev as the new ruler of Beltola.
-It was during his reign, the British reduced the status of Beltola from Kingdom to that of a Mouza or revenue circle.
+It was during his reign that the British reduced the status of Beltola from a kingdom to that of a Mouza or revenue circle.
 The status of the ruler was reduced to that of an official post of Mouzadar, one who collects revenue and administers the Mouza.
 Yet, some of the terms and conditions were framed in favour of Raja Lokpal Narayan Dev.
 Beltola Mouza was listed specially in the category of Raj Mouza.
-The rulers of Beltola were allowed to retain the title of Raja in their names and the official post of Mouzadar would be held hereditarily by the royal family of Beltola.
-Still communication letters between Raja Lokpal Narayan Dev and the British officials suggested that the Raja Lokpal Narayan Dev was not happy with the treatment meted out by British towards him.
+The rulers of Beltola were allowed to retain the title of Raja in their names, and the official post of Mouzadar would be held hereditarily by the royal family of Beltola.
+Still communication letters between Raja Lokpal Narayan Dev and the British officials suggested that Raja Lokpal Narayan Dev was not happy with the treatment meted out by the British towards him.
 Raja Lokpal Narayan Dev married Padmavati Devi alias Padumi.
 She was the daughter of the king of Mayong.
 The couple had three sons, Amrit Narayan Dev, Chandra Narayan Dev and Lakshmi Narayan Dev.
 Raja Lokpal Narayan Dev died in 1863 CE.